yisraelk1/zwerd.github.io/CV.md

 ### Summary

 <b>CCIP, CCNP and LPIC1 certified.
-Currently focused CCNP
+Currently focused on develop my first WEB Game using JS, I am self-learner, with high motivation and lot of curiosity.
-Security.
-Seeking for a place to fit in and improve myself as a security specialist, love to learn, looking for a job with a deep level in information security technology.</b>
+Looking for a job where I can improve my development skills with JS/Python</b>

 ### Experience